Fix It Sticks Torque Driver Kit Review

 (Photo © Russ Chastain)

 Way back in 2016, I ran across a handy-dandy little tool kit called “Fix It Sticks” and told y’all about it.
-The brand has grown over the past few years, and I was able to get my hands on their Torque Driver Kit for some test & review… so let’s get to it.
+The brand has grown over the past few years, and I was able to get my hands on their Torque Driver Kit for some test and review, so let’s get to it.

 First, some specs on the kit: